 Get a private Autism assessment

-& a personalized treatment plan for your child.
+& a personalised treatment plan for your child.

 Dr. Jenna Vyas-Lee, our private child psychologist, has helped numerous children manage their Autism symptoms.

 Recognizing the symptoms of autism in children is crucial for early intervention and support.
 While autism is a spectrum disorder, meaning that it manifests differently in each individual, there are certain common symptoms that can indicate its presence.

 - Difficulties in social interaction and communication, such as trouble with eye contact, understanding nonverbal cues, and engaging in reciprocal conversations.

 - Limited range of facial expressions and difficulty expressing emotions effectively.

 Challenges in developing and maintaining friendships, often preferring to play alone or engage in repetitive activities.

 - Preference for routine and sameness, becoming distressed when routines are disrupted.

 - Displaying repetitive movements, such as rocking or hand-flapping, and sensitivity to sensory stimuli.